 Healthcare

-- Critical T-Shapes: Clinical expertise + data analytics, medical knowledge + patient experience design
+- The T that matters: Clinical expertise + data analytics; medical knowledge + patient experience design

 - Impact: 33% better patient outcomes when care teams include members with cross-functional skills